Daniel Brühl: Personal life

 In 2006, Brühl separated from his longtime girlfriend and later fiancée, actress Jessica Schwarz, whom he had met on the set of the 2001 film No Regrets.
 Since 2010, he has been in a relationship with practising psychotherapist and former model-actress Felicitas Rombold.
+They married in 2017.
 Their first son was born in October 2016.
 The couple had a second son in 2020.

 Brühl's hobbies include running and hiking, and playing and watching tennis.
 His favourite player is Rafael Nadal; they are both left handed.

 Philanthropy

 Since 2017, Brühl has been campaigning for the United Nations World Food Programme, the 2020 Nobel Peace Prize winner.
 In 2019, he supported the "Do something for Europe!" initiative to foster solidarity in Europe and The Global Fund's Step Up The Fight initiative to end AIDS, tuberculosis, and malaria.
 In the same year, he campaigned for Earth Alliance's emergency Amazon Forest Fund to support partners working on the ground to protect the Amazon.
 In 2020, he was one of the 25 personalities to donate a personal item for the Los Fuer Lesbos (Win for Lesvos) Leave No One Behind campaign in support of refugees, donating his antique walking stick from the set of The Alienist.